No skills are necessary for these hilarious family Christmas games. In fact, the worse you are, the better this race-to-the-finish relay gets.

 Setting up a Christmas Relay Challenge with your family in three simple steps:

-- Pick your three or four of your favorite challenges from the list of 10+ ideas below.
+- Pick your three or four of your favorite challenges from the list of 10+ family Christmas games below.

 - Break into small groups of two or more family members.